About My Raku Sculpture

 The raku firings take place outdoors in a special homemade kiln (made from a converted old Weber grill!), taking about an hour to get up to 1800 degrees.
 At that point the pottery is removed from the kiln while still glowing hot.
-I remove the sculptures from the kiln with iron tongs and quickly place them in metal bins filled with wood shavings, pine needles or shredded junk mail.
+I remove the sculptures from the kiln with iron tongs and quickly place them in metal bins filled with wood shavings, pine needles or shredded junk mail (I find that junk mail gives particularly vibrant colors).
 As flames erupt, a lid is secured on the bin which creates a carbonized atmosphere, permeating the clay body with gun-metal black and creating a unique shimmering effect on the glazes.

-Finished pieces are sprayed with a special clear sealant to preserve the unique colorations.
+Finished pieces are sprayed with a special clear sealant to preserve the unique coloration.
 While the sculptures may be placed outside, it is recommended that you bring them indoors during freezing temperatures.

 To see video clips of the post-firing drama, click on the links below: